WordPress Security Explained

 Learn why WordPress is a secure web platform for building and running your business online …

-WordPress Security OverviewIn April 2013, WordPress installations around the world were subjected to worldwide brute-force attacks.
+WP Security BasicsIn April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

-These attacks were caused by botnets (computers infected with viruses and programmed to attack other sites with security vulnerabilities).
+These attacks were caused by botnets (computer networks infected with malware and programmed to attack other sites).

-Thousands of websites and blogs are attacked every year!
+Thousands of websites are attacked every year!
 Could yours be next?

 According to the Cnet report,